Table of Contents

 There’s also the option of remarketing items that are at risk of becoming obsolete.

 If items still have sales potential in a specific market, you could rethink your marketing strategy.
-This could include changing your target audience or geographic locations in marketing ads or sell the items on a different sales channel.
+This could include changing your target audience or geographic locations in marketing ads or selling the items on a different sales channel.

 Note: While remarketing has the potential to generate some value, it will require additional investments (such as ad spend), which can lead to a low return on investment.